-The British Cleaning Council and members write monthly columns for both Cleaning and Maintenance and Tomorrow’s Cleaning magazines.
+The British Cleaning Council and members write monthly columns for both Cleaning and Maintenance and Tomorrow’s Cleaning.
 You can read recent columns below.

 We fight on to make sure the industry is heard